adobe/spectrum-web-components/packages/button/README.md

 ### Pending

 While in pending state, `<sp-button>` elements will not respond to click events and will appear faded with an indeterminate `<sp-progress-circle>`.
-`<sp-button>` elements label and icon will be hidden while in pending state.
+The `<sp-button>` element's label and icon will be hidden while in pending state.

 Note: The pending state of the `<sp-button>` element is applied after a 1s delay to avoid flashing the pending state for quick actions.
 You can override the delay by adding custom css var `--pending-delay` to your css.